lagoon-road/lr-website/source/middleware/components/faq.md

   | - styles.css (importing all other styles)
 ```

 Then all client side code will be pass through babel and browserify and the minifier.
-View the [package.json](https://github.com/lagoon-road/lr-website/blob/master/package.json) and the [lr-website code]https://github.com/lagoon-road/lr-website
+View the [package.json](https://github.com/lagoon-road/lr-website/blob/master/package.json) and the [lr-website code](https://github.com/lagoon-road/lr-website)

 ### Why is there a different middleware argument signature?
 The reason that Lagoon road doesn't follow the standard argument order of, `request`, `response`, `next` and an optional `error` is because we are not only handling http requests and responses.
 In frameworks like Expressjs everything is centered around the the http protocol.
 In that setup it makes sense to have `request` and `response` come first.
 In Lagoon road we don't tie in http as the only protocol so the parameters for your middleware might be different.
 Same goes for the client.
 If we would have kept the order the same there will be a lot of cases where you are specifying parameters that are not really used.
 If you have traditional middleware that you want to plug in, you can make it run in the traditional order.
-See the [reference about middleware](/reference/middleware) for more information.
+See the [lr-core reference](/reference/lr-core) for more information.

 ### Do I have to call next in the done middleware?
-It depends.
-If the done method is the last method in the stack, then you don't have to call the next function.
-But if you add multiple done hooks, which is a valid setup, you might need to add it because otherwise the next middleware in the stack will not be called.
-You can always call next, even if it is the last, it will just call an empty function.
+Yes, you always need to call the `next()` function, no matter what.
+Read why in the [update and middleware stack guide](/guide/update-and-middleware-stack).

 ### I want to keep the relay object populated after a request, how do I do that?
 This is pretty straight forward.
 You can just set the `resetAfterCycle` option on the core initialization.
 Check the [reference](/reference/lr-core) for more information.

 ### Does the order of how I attch middleware to the road matter?
 Yes it does.
 The first middleware that you add, will be put first in the stack.
 This is why Lagoon road is simple to reason about.
 You just start looking from the top and see what you first match is.
 That will be the first middleware that will be called.
-Read more about the [stack and middleware](/guide/stack-and-middleware) in the guide.
+Read more about the it in the [guide](/guide/update-and-middleware-stack).

 ### Who created Lagoon road?
 [Me](http://royniels.nl)